LidarDM: Generative LiDAR Simulation in a Generated World: Layout-Guided LiDAR Video Generation

-\paragraph{4D World and LiDAR Generation.} To ensure realism and consistency over time and between the world and sensory readings, we formulate the generation task as a sampling problem from the joint distribution \(p(\mathcal{X}, \mathcal{P}, \mathcal{W} | \mathcal{I})\).
+To ensure realism and consistency over time and between the world and sensory readings, we formulate the generation task as a sampling problem from the joint distribution \(p(\mathcal{X}, \mathcal{P}, \mathcal{W} | \mathcal{I})\).
 Directly modeling and sampling the joint distribution, however, is challenging as it involves estimating a distribution across multiple data modalities (e.g., car trajectories, scene layouts, sensor noise, etc.).
 To tackle this, we factorize the joint distribution \(p(\mathcal{X}, \mathcal{P}, \mathcal{W} | \mathcal{I})\) as follows:

 Next, we will discuss each individual task in detail.